openstack-archive/nova-powervm/README.rst

 Since the tempest tests should be implementation agnostic, the existing tempest tests should be able to run against the PowerVM driver without issue.

+Tempest tests that require function that the platform does not yet support (e.g. iSCSI or Floating IPs) will not pass.
+These should be ommitted from the Tempest test suite.

+A `sample Tempest test configuration` for the PowerVM driver has been provided.

 Thorough unit tests exist within the project to validate specific functions within this implementation.

+.. _sample Tempest test configuration: https://github.com/powervm/powervm-ci/tree/master/tempest

 Functional Tests
 ----------------

-A third party functional test environment will be created.
+A third party functional test environment has been created.
 It monitors for incoming nova change sets.
 Once it detects a new change set, it will execute the existing lifecycle API tests.
 A non-gating vote (+1 or -1) will be provided with information provided (logs) based on the result.